STI symptoms vary from person to person and depend on which STI you have, although you may not have any symptoms at all. You may notice:

-- lower abdominal pain or tenderness (this is rare)
+- mild lower abdominal (tummy) pain or tenderness

 In men, symptoms may include:

-It’s important to be treated for gonorrhoea as the infection can cause serious long-term health problems including infertility.
+It’s important that you’re treated for gonorrhoea as soon as possible.
+If not, the infection can cause serious long-term health problems including infertility and some types of arthritis.
 Gonorrhoea can be treated with antibiotics.

-Hepatitis B virus causes hepatitis, which is an inflammation of your liver.
-About half of people with hepatitis B have symptoms, which start about one to six months after you become infected.
+Hepatitis B is an infection of your liver.
+It’s caused by the hepatitis B virus.
+Around half of people with hepatitis B will develop symptoms.
+These can begin any time from six weeks to six months after you’re infected.

 - feeling sick or vomiting

 - aching in the top right of your abdomen (tummy)

 - yellowing of your skin and eyes (jaundice)